aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/050_databases/_index.en.md

 * For RDS MySQL your dashboard will show "Instances" which may have "Replicas" attached for failover.
 * For Aurora MySQL your dashboard will show "Clusters" with "Writers" and "Readers".

-For this workshop we are using a similar configuration that replicates data across two AZs for resilience.
+For this workshop we are using a similar configuration that replicates data across two Availability Zones (AZs) for resilience.